 Knightshayes parkland circular dog walk

-This walk starts from the stables lawn and takes you along Home Farm lane, through parkland and past the Heathcoat Cricket club, as well as the Four Oaks play area (closed until further notice).
+This walk starts from the stables lawn and takes you along Home Farm lane, through parkland and past the Heathcoat Cricket club.
 It then winds back up parallel to the drive in the vast parkland in front of the house itself.

 We ask dog walkers to be aware of livestock

 There are often livestock grazing in these fields, so we ask that dog owners act responsibly and keep their dogs on leads where there are free roaming sheep.

 Start at the end of the Stables lawn, and cross the road to the right heading across the flat area running parallel to the drive, opposite the path to the house.
 Continue across, joining the path directing towards 'Home Farm'.

 Following the tarmac path along until you reach a gateway.
 There's also a dog waste bin here.
 Bear left across this field, heading down the hill towards a crossing over the leat.
 As you follow right across this field, passing the pond on the right, you'll see a fantastic Redwood tree to the left.